UCL-VR/ubiq/Unity/Assets/Ubiq/Samples/Compatibility (XRI + WebXR)/README.md

 1. Open the Demo scene from the Demo (XRI) sample.
 2. Drag in the 'Ubiq Player Bridge (WebXR)' prefab from this sample.

 You're done!
 The WebXR plugin is compatible with XRI interactions, so nothing else needs changing.
 This works thanks to the (excellent!)
-WebXR-Interactions plugin by De-Panther (https://github.com/De-Panther/unity-webxr-export).
+WebXR-Interactions plugin by De-Panther (https://github.com/De-Panther/unity-webxr-export), which builds on the original WebVR plugin by Mozilla.

 ## (Optional) Switching to the Universal Render Pipeline ##